csiitian/Interview-Preparation/0584-find-customer-referee.md

 ### Interviewer and Interviewee Discussion

-**Interviewer:** Let's discuss a SQL problem.
-You have a `Customer` table with columns `id`, `name`, and `referee_id`.
-The `id` is the primary key.
-Each row in this table represents a customer's id, their name, and the id of the customer who referred them.
-You need to find the names of customers who are not referred by the customer with `id = 2`.
-How would you approach this?
+**Interviewer**: Let's discuss a database question.
+Consider a table called `Customer` which has three columns: `id`, `name`, and `referee_id`.
+The `id` is the primary key and each row indicates the id of a customer, their name, and the id of the customer who referred them.

-**Interviewee:** First, I would need to get a clear understanding of the table structure and the relationships here.
-From the example, it looks like some customers, such as Alex and Mark, have their `referee_id` as 2, meaning they were referred by the customer with `id = 2`.
+**Interviewee**: Got it.
+So each row uniquely represents a customer and `referee_id` is the id of another customer who referred them.

+**Interviewer**: Correct.
+The task is to find the names of customers who were not referred by the customer with `id = 2`.
+The result needs to be returned in any order.

+**Interviewee**: Understood.
+The `referee_id` will help us filter out the entries.
+If a customer has `referee_id = 2`, then we don't include them in our result set.

-**Interviewer:** Correct.
-What initial thoughts do you have about solving this problem?
+**Interviewer**: Exactly.
+How would you start solving this problem?

-**Interviewee:** One brute force way to approach this would be to iterate through each customer in the table, check if their `referee_id` is 2, and then exclude those customers from the result.
-In SQL terms, it would translate into selecting customers whose `referee_id` is not equal to 2 or is null.
+### Initial Thoughts and Brute Force Approach

+**Interviewee**: For a brute force approach, I would:

+1. Scan through the entire table.
+2. For each row, check the `referee_id` field.
+3. If `referee_id` is not equal to 2 (and it could also be null), include the name in the result set.

+### Brute Force Approach Explanation and Complexity

-**Interviewer:** Sounds reasonable.
-Can you state the query for this brute force approach?
+**Interviewer**: Sounds good.
+Can you proceed and explain the time and space complexity for this brute force method?

-**Interviewee:**
+**Interviewee**:
+- **Time Complexity**: We need to scan every row in the table which results in O(n) time complexity, where n is the number of rows in the table.
+- **Space Complexity**: The space complexity would be O(m), where m is the number of rows that do not have `referee_id = 2`, for storing the result set.

+### Optimizing the Approach

+**Interviewee**: Let's consider how to optimize this.
+In SQL-based queries, we can directly use a `SELECT` statement to filter out the unwanted rows.
+This might be more efficient and offers a clear, concise solution.

+We can write a simple SQL query like:
 ```sql
 SELECT name
 FROM Customer
 WHERE referee_id != 2 OR referee_id IS NULL;
 ```

-**Interviewer:** That works.
-Let's go over the complexity of this approach.
-What can you say about its time and space complexity?

-**Interviewee:** The time complexity of this query is O(n), where n is the number of rows in the `Customer` table.
-This is because the query has to inspect each row once to check the `referee_id` condition.
-The space complexity is O(1) in terms of additional space required for the query execution itself, but the final result could have up to n rows.

-### Optimizing the Approach

-**Interviewer:** Your brute force solution is efficient for this problem.
-However, if we were to consider optimization, what could be done?

-**Interviewee:** An index on the `referee_id` column could help to speed up the query performance, especially if the table is significantly large.
-The database management system can quickly locate rows where `referee_id` is not 2, instead of performing a full table scan.

-**Interviewer:** Excellent point.
-Adding indices can certainly improve performance.
-Let's also focus on edge cases and ensures our query handles them appropriately.
-What if the `referee_id` has other non-null values?

-**Interviewee:** The query should still hold under these conditions, as the `WHERE` clause explicitly checks for `referee_id` not equal to 2, accommodating other values or NULLs.

-**Interviewer:** Very well.
-Let’s use a visual diagram to clarify the final result of your query.
-Assume you have the following Customer table:
+**Interviewer**: That looks good.
+Could you explain why this query works?

+**Interviewee**:

+- The `SELECT` statement extracts the `name` column from the `Customer` table.
+- The `WHERE` clause filters the customers.
+Specifically, `referee_id != 2` eliminates those referred by the customer with `id = 2`.
+- We also include the condition `referee_id IS NULL` to ensure customers with no referees are included since their `referee_id` is `NULL`.

+**Interviewer**: Great!
+Can you illustrate this with a diagram?

+**Interviewee**: Sure, let's visualize it:

+1. Here’s our `Customer` table:

 ```
 +----+------+------------+